-*If you don’t have a Silhouette machine you can still make this garland.
+The garland is easy to make.
+Ideally, you need a cutting machine, to made this wonderful burlap garland.
+But if you don’t have a cutting machine, you can still make this garland.
 Just pick up some Christmas stencils at your local craft store (or online) and paint them on your burlap.

 What you will need:

 Smooth heat transfer vinyl

 Measure out 6” on the burlap and carefully pull out one string along the cut line.

 Once the string is removed, you have a perfect line to use as a cutting guide.

 Cut along the line, as straight as possible.
 I cut four long strips of fabric.

 Fringe the bottom edge by removing two strands of the burlap along the bottom edge.

 Cut the piece 10” long.
 Fringe the next piece and cut another 10” piece.
 Cut as many pieces as you want for your garland.

 On the cutting machine, download any Christmas designs you like.